pomgod/mobility-data-specification/native/README.md

 #### Response Body

-The response body contains the following properties:
+The response body is a JSON object with the following properties:

 | Property  | Description                                                |
 | --------- | ---------------------------------------------------------- |